Supply Chain Visa Sponsorship Jobs in Hawaii

 Which companies sponsor visas for supply chain roles in Hawaii?

 Matson Navigation, one of Hawaii's largest employers, has sponsored work visas for logistics and operations roles.
 Large retailers and distributors like Foodland and Times Supermarkets, federal contractors supporting military installations, and hospital systems such as The Queen's Health System also hire in supply chain functions.
-Multinational firms with Hawaii operations are generally more experienced with H-1B and other sponsorship processes than smaller local businesses.
+Multinational firms with Hawaii operations are generally more experienced with H-1B visa and other sponsorship processes than smaller local businesses.

 Which visa types are most common for supply chain jobs in Hawaii?

 The H-1B is the most common visa for supply chain professionals in Hawaii, particularly for roles requiring a bachelor's degree in supply chain management, industrial engineering, or operations research.
 TN visas are available to Canadian and Mexican nationals in qualifying occupations.
-Candidates with extraordinary achievement in logistics or procurement may explore the O-1, though it carries a high evidentiary bar.
+Candidates with extraordinary achievement in logistics or procurement may explore the O-1 visa, though it carries a high evidentiary bar.

 Which cities in Hawaii have the most supply chain sponsorship jobs?